905timur/905timur/README.md

-👋 Hi, I’m Timur
+👋 Hey, I’m Timur

-👀 I love writing useless scripts, making webapps, and generally tinkering with whatever I can get my hands on.
-My projects range from actually useful tools to questionable experiments that seemed like a good idea at 2 AM.
+I write scripts that probably shouldn’t exist, build webapps no one asked for, and generally poke at anything that looks tinkerable.
+My repos swing wildly between actually useful tools and experiments that definitely started with the words “okay but what if...”

+💻 I bounce between Python, BASH, and JS... but lately Svelte5 (Svelte-Kit) has taken full custody of my attention.
+I also enjoy cryptography enough to suffer through its math, usually with a lot of pausing and re-Googling involved.

-💻 I dabble in Python, BASH, JS, and have recently developed an unhealthy obsession with Svelte.
-I also have an interest in cryptography, but struggle with mathematical concepts of that field.
-I have spent most of my adult life in the physical security space and currently curate an industry newsletter called [The Physical Layer](www.layer0.news).
+🔐 I’ve spent most of my adult life in the physical security world, where I now curate an industry newsletter called [The Physical Layer](https://layer0.news).
+It’s like peeling back the curtain on the stuff people walk past every day without noticing.

-✨ Thanks for stopping by!
-Feel free to browse through my repos, just don’t judge my commit messages too harshly.
-If you have any questions or something doesn't work, open an issue!
+✨ Anyway... welcome to my little corner of GitHub.
+Feel free to dig through the repos... ignore the commit messages... and open an issue if something explodes or confuses you.
+Odds are I confused myself first.